heyarviind/uicardio-blog/content/introduction-to-uicardio.md

 description : "Hello World!
 Lets get introduced to UICardio and know why building bootstrap themes, templates and UI kits is important" twitter : "uicardio"
 ---
-<h1>Why building bootstrap themes, templates and UI kits is important?</h1>
+<h2>Why building bootstrap themes, templates and UI kits is important?</h1>

-<p>Website development is a hectic work.
-There are different types of websites.
-These websites
-  represent information or business.
-The baby step towards this job is to finalize the design of the website.
-Selecting a design is the first step.
-With our assistance and as a result of our efforts, you (as users) will have the maximum options on this step.</p>
+<p>Why UICard.io?
+With the booming industry of web development, the need of pre-help has also increased.
+In this time of growing internet services, the need of websites for almost every small or big work is also increasing.
+In these past 10 years, this business has increased to a large extent.
+Therefore, developers are opting to quit their office jobs and prefer to work from home.
+There are various kinds of help already available from different sources.
+Focusing on bootstrap templates, themes, and UI kits, there are various websites that provide the service.</p>

+<h3>But, are they enough?</h2>

+<p>Certainly not.
+An early help of design in the form of templates and themes can never be enough in these times.</p>

 <h2>Need</h2>